Fylde Guitars: Company history

-Roger Bucknall was born in Selly Oak, Birmingham in 1950, studied at Bounville Boys Technical School.
+Roger Bucknall was born in Selly Oak, Birmingham in 1950, studied at Bournville Boys Technical School.
 He read for an honours degree in Mechanical Engineering at Nottingham University before working for Racal Thermionic in Hythe, Hampshire, as a technical author, then mechanical designer for industrial tape recorders from 1971 to 1973.

 Fylde Guitars was formed in 1973.
 Moved to Fylde, Lancashire and now resides in Penrith, Cumbria.